-A significant turning point in my career came when I joined Apex.AI at a very early stage, a company pioneering OSS‑based solutions for automotive safety‑critical applications.
+A turning point in my career came when I joined Apex.AI at a very early stage, a company pioneering OSS‑based solutions for automotive safety‑critical applications.
 This idea was nearly unheard of at the time; yet, the founders' compelling vision of industrializing OSS spoke to me.
-The experience was exhilarating, and this passion energized our entire team, enabling us to take our solution to the next level and certify it to ISO 26262 ASIL-D, the highest safety level in the automotive industry.
+The experience was exhilarating, and that energy carried the whole team.
+We took our solution to the next level and certified it to ISO 26262 ASIL-D, the highest safety level in the automotive industry.

 Over time, we have recognized significant challenges within the OSS ecosystem in this domain.
 Nevertheless, my belief in OSS remained strong, fueling an ongoing curiosity about why engineers and businesses continue to use and contribute to it.

-My perspective deepened profoundly during my Executive MBA studies at ESMT Berlin, where I was fortunate to take an insightful course on Open Innovation taught by Linus Dahlander.
+My perspective deepened during my Executive MBA studies at ESMT Berlin, where I was lucky to take a course on Open Innovation taught by Linus Dahlander.
 Although not exclusively about OSS, the course resonated strongly with my experiences, introducing me to valuable frameworks for understanding the broader ecosystem of Open Innovation in which OSS plays a crucial role.
 I highly recommend following Linus Dahlander and exploring his extensive research for anyone interested in OSS or Open Innovation.
 His insights have significantly shaped my understanding and unlocked a new domain for me, helping me understand why engineers love OSS.

 However, my studies didn't only answer this; they also touched on all business aspects related to it, such as why companies engage in open innovation, the challenges and benefits they encounter, the paradigm shifts they observe, and the business models evolving around open innovation.